 But how does that involve critters, you ask.
 One factor proffered by the city as cause for its behavior was its tender regard for endangered species.
 Even though a certain blue butterfly had never been seen on the subject property, thought the city, it might want to live on it should it come across it and take it into its little head to do so.

 And how can we overlook the California Moerman case (17 Cal.App.4th 452) in which the state trucked over a herd of Tule Elk, turned them loose next to Moerman’s land (where they — big critters that they are — proceeded to walk right through Moerman’s fences and wreak havoc on his crops).
 California courts — who else? — held that this was no taking of the crops or anything else.* And who can forget Christy v.
-Hodel, 857 F.2d 1424, holding that a sheepherder could not use lerthal force to protect his flock from marauding grizzly bears that evidently viewed his livestock as food.
-The court left it unclear how one would go about diossuading a grizzly from munching on one’s sheep without the use of force.
+Hodel, 857 F.2d 1424, holding that a sheepherder could not use lethal force to protect his flock from marauding grizzly bears that evidently viewed his livestock as food.
+The court left it unclear how one would go about dissuading a grizzly from munching on one’s sheep without the use of force.
+Then again, you could always learn more about bear repellents, which should work on most cases.
 Then there is a New York case (State v.
 Sour Mt.
 Realty, Inc., 714 N.Y.S.2d 78) in which the hapless property owner built a snake-proof fence to keep timber rattlesnakes, off his land, only to be ordered by a New York court to tear it down because it might inconvenience the aforementioned snakes that enjoyed protected status.

 But it turns out that this is no big deal compared to some of the stuff that is going on.
 At least the above cases involved endangered species.
 But now we are seeing similar stuff involving animals that are not endangered — like deer, for instance.
 It turns out that Bambi may look cute, but is a lethal menace in thousands of car collisions, and engages in widespread destruction of ornamental and agricultural flora.
 In that connection, we recommend that you read an article by Jim Sterba, America Gone Wild, Wall St. Jour., November 2, 2012.
 Click here.
 You will learn from it that there is a kind of low-level war going on out there, compleat with casualties.
 Some folks demand that they and their homes be protected from predatory wild creatures like cougars and coyotes, that are intruding into humn habitats, and are fond of muching on dogs, cats, sheep, and even people (cougars and bears have evidently been losing their fear of man, and — in Mark Steyn’s immortal phrasing — increasingly see human beings as “a tasty Jello pudding on legs.”)